GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 !!!
 Note
     All the Cluster Manager logs can be found in the `$HOME/.clustermgr/logs` directory

+!!!
+Warning
+    Cluster Manager need to be started by root or at least user should be able to run `sudo <command>` without password.

 ### Create Credentials

 When Cluster Manager is run for the first time, it will prompt for creation of an admin username and password.
 This creates an authentication config file at `$HOME/.clustermgr/auth.ini`.